marcy-terui/lamvery/README.md

 # Setup

-At first,
+First,

 ```sh
 lamvery init
 ```

-And edit your `.lamvery.yml` like this.
+And then edit your `.lamvery.yml` like so.
 The configuration is written in YAML syntax with `jinja2` template.
-And environment variables stored `env` variable.
+Environment variables are stored in the `env` variable.

 ```yml
 profile: default